 Discover some history

-In the 1880s the construction of the Kuranda Railway began.
+In the 1880s, the construction of the Railway began.
 Miners from the west needed transport to ‘civilisation’.
 Many lives were lost during construction.
-Fifteen hand-made tunnels and 37 bridges.
+The development included fifteen hand-made tunnels and 37 bridges.

 Explore world-famous markets

-Get up close to Aussie Wildlife
+Get up close to Aussie wildlife.

-The most awesome waterfall in the region is nearby at Barron Falls.
+The most awesome waterfall in the region is nearby Barron Falls.
 A spectacular sight during the monsoon season when the Barron River is in full flood.

 Local accommodation includes a bed and breakfast, a motel, camping park, historic hotel, or a modern resort.